mbradds/pipeline-profiles/readme.md

 ### Remotes

-There are three remote repositories.
+There are two remote repositories.

 1. **GitHub** This should continue to be the main repo for my development + managing other contributors pull requests.
 2. **Azure Dev Ops** This is the main repo for "work" and will eventually serve as the main ci/cd pipeline for deployment once the CER can handle such things.
-3. **Heroku** The heroku git client isnt allowed on CER infrastructure, so I'll continue to manage the heroku deployments.

 I've added some convenient npm scripts for switching remotes: